 What is an Ad Exchange ?

 Ad exchange is a term that defines platforms which enable the buying and selling of ad inventory (typically from advertising networks).
 The process of facilitating buying and selling is conducted through bidding and automatic ad placement for the highest bidders.
+An ad exchange is intended to make advertising open to everyone interested in advertising.
+Most marketers will buy directly via an ad exchange, whereas agencies will buy on behalf of their clients.
+Although it is less typical, an ad network may purchase straight through an ad exchange.

 Ad exchanges typically operate on the basis of real-time bidding (RTB), and ad inventory is bought and sold programmatically and instantly.
 Publishers can set rules for minimum bids and the type of ads they’re willing to host, while advertisers can use ad exchanges in combination with demand-side platforms to decide which publishers’ inventories offer the most impressions for their target audience.

 There are 3 different types of ad exchanges: open auctions (also called public marketplaces or open ad exchanges), private marketplaces (private ad exchanges), and preferred deals.
 Each has a different type of access for publishers and advertisers, with preferred deal ad exchanges allowing certain advertisers to get the first look of a publisher’s inventory.
+When most people talk about ad exchanges, they probably mean an open ad exchange.
+An open ad exchange is exactly what it sounds like: an ad exchange that anybody may use.
+The inventory on the open exchange is available to any advertiser, agency, or ad network.